 A significant source of this data comes from the expansion of the Internet of Medical Things (IoMT).
 Today there are more than 500,000 types of connected medical devices—from imaging equipment and point-of-care (POC) analyzers to implants and wearables—that deliver data to independent healthcare databases and networks.

 But the ability to analyze this data has not grown at the same rate, creating a crucial information gap.
-Although healthcare providers now have a wealth of medical data at their fingertips, they face major challenges in aggregating it and drawing meaningful insights.
+And although clinicians now have a wealth of medical data at their fingertips, they face major challenges in aggregating it and drawing meaningful insights in real time.